 Yes, it is possible but normally, the results are not much encouraging.
 It is better to use a 6011 rod with a stick holder to lower the chances of weld leakage.

 4. Is it better to weld or clamp the exhaust?

 Welding can provide you a much stronger bond than a clamp.
 This in turn affects the overall life of the exhaust.
-Moreover, it is not hard to weld before you attach the clamp but once you did, it will make the job difficult.
+Moreover, it is not hard to weld before you attach the clamp, but it will make the job difficult once you did.

 5. Can you use an ARC welder for exhaust?